-The 1.00% Notes, which are the Company's unsecured obligations, will rank equally in right of payment to all of the Company's existing and future unsubordinated indebtedness and will be senior in right of payment to all of the Company's existing and future subordinated obligations.
-The 1.00% Notes will also be effectively subordinated to any of the Company's or its subsidiaries' secured indebtedness to the extent of the value of the assets securing such indebtedness.
+The 1.00% Notes, which are the Company's unsecured obligations, ranks equally in right of payment to all of the Company's existing and future unsubordinated indebtedness and are senior in right of payment to all of the Company's existing and future subordinated obligations.
+The 1.00% Notes are effectively subordinated to any of the Company's or its subsidiaries' secured indebtedness to the extent of the value of the assets securing such indebtedness.
 ON Semiconductor was the sole issuer of the 1.00% Notes.

-In accordance with accounting guidance on embedded conversion features, the Company valued and bifurcated the conversion option associated with the 1.00% Notes from the respective host debt instrument, which is referred to as the debt discount, and initially recorded the conversion option of \$110.4 million in stockholders'
+In accordance with accounting guidance on embedded conversion features, the Company valued and bifurcated the conversion option associated with the 1.00% Notes from the respective host debt instrument, which is referred to as the debt discount, and initially recorded the conversion option of \$110.4 million in stockholders' equity.

-ON SEMICONDUCTOR CORPORATION AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - Continued equity.
 The resulting debt discount is being amortized to interest expense at an effective interest rate of 4.29% over the contractual terms of the 1.00% Notes.